Gendo Ikari: Critical reception

-Other reviewers were more appreciative of his role in spin-offs and the manga adaptation of the series.
-Kotaku's Richard Eisenbeis appreciated the developments and insights into Gendo's past introduced in Sadamoto's manga version, which he said are clearer and more interesting than the original series.
-This view is echoed by Carlos Santos from Anime News Network, who praised the changes in the spin-off comic The Shinji Ikari Raising Project which, according to Santos, with its comic moments and less dark-and-twisted backgrounds than the animated series, would offer a more serene and enjoyable image of Gendo as a "hapless, comedic father which is good for a few chuckles".

 Gendo's role in Rebuild of Evangelion also drew criticism and praise.
 Anime News Network's Justin Sevakis praised the film's opening scene, in which he visits Yui's grave with Shinji, saying, "There's a warmness here, a feeling of great affection that wasn't so prevalent in the original [series]".
 Conversely, Comic Book Resources's Angelo Delos Trinos negatively received Gendo's role in Rebuild, deeming the character too powerful.
 Anime Reign magazine criticized Gendo's new role in Evangelion 3.0 as underdeveloped and shadowy.
 A diametrically opposite opinion was expressed by Nicole MacLean of THEM Anime Reviews; Browne stated she greatly appreciated the dynamism of the fight between Gendo's "egotistical genius" and his former Wille subordinates, which "suits this franchise perfectly".

 Other reviewers have praised Gendo's role in the last installment of the saga, Evangelion: 3.0+1.0 Thrice Upon a Time, in which his motivations and psychology, and his relationship with Shinji are analyzed.
-Vulture.com wrote; "To longtime Eva fans, Gendo explaining himself feels monumental".
-Anime News Network's Richard Eisenbeis wrote; "Thrice Upon a Time makes great strides in expanding and developing his character".
+Vulture wrote, "To longtime Eva fans, Gendo explaining himself feels monumental".
+According to Mechademia scholar Nicolle Lamerichs, Gendo's new characterization received a mixed response from fans.
+While some criticized the decision to invite sympathy for a character who had previously been portrayed as abusive and antagonistic, others welcomed his expanded characterization.
+Lamerichs nevertheless argued that the overall reception was positive, describing the reconciliation between Gendo and Shinji as "cathartic for fans as well" and adding that, "in a way, Evangelion had been building up to this moment for years".
+Anime News Network's Richard Eisenbeis wrote, "Thrice Upon a Time makes great strides in expanding and developing his character".
 Eisenbeis also described its focus on Gendo as "the most important element of the film ...
 Even if you still hate Gendo by the end of this exploration, it's hard not to empathize with him".
 Reviewers lauded the film for giving the character more depth, and the conflict with Shinji has a central part in the plot's development.
-According to IGN's Devin Meenan, Rebuild brings a closure to the character "that the original lacked".
-Thrillist's Kambole Campbell described the emotional openness of Gendo and the other characters as "moving", while IndieWire lauded the fact the father-son dynamic is a central part of the story, culminating in "some of the most emotionally raw moments Evangelion has ever put on screen".
+According to IGN writer Devin Meenan, Rebuild brings a closure to the character "that the original lacked".
+Thrillist's Kambole Campbell described the emotional openness of Gendo and the other characters as "moving", while IndieWire lauded the fact that the father-son dynamic is a central part of the story, culminating in "some of the most emotionally raw moments Evangelion has ever put on screen".